 The City of Spicer has opportunity to attract quality workers and younger families while retaining older residents.
-While opportunities for community expansion should be seriously considered, there is also opportunity to maximize existing infrastructure and reduce costs by encouraging development and redevelopment in existing locations.
+While opportunities for community expansion should be seriously considered, there is also opportunity to maximize existing infrastructure and encouraging development and redevelopment reduce costs by in existina locations.
 The City can also maximize dollars by invest in existing housing stock.
 By employing the above described strategies, the City of Spicer will encourage a greater, though complementary, variety of housing options well-suited for year-round occupants who will provide steady support for local shops, restaurants, service providers, and the school district.